 What we will do then is to first specify, in a schematic way, the essential characteristics of a collapse theory that might be able to model the situation.
 Next, we will describe a method by which one might constrain some specific features of the proposed theory by applying it to the formation and evaporation of a black hole (taking into account the specific degree of information loss and deviation from unitarity evolution).
-As is natural for the relativistic context at hand, we will only consider collapse theories formulated in ways that make them applicable to the realm of quantum fields, e.g., [4].
+As is natural for the relativistic context at hand, we will only consider collapse theories formulated in ways that make them applicable to the realm of quantum fields, e.g., [6].8

 We want to consider now the treatment of the black hole formation and evaporation processes from the point of view of collapse models.
 Given that a correct characterization of the gravitational back-reaction, leading to the shrinking of the black hole, presumably involves a quantum treatment of the space-time degrees of freedom, i.e., a quantum theory of gravity, we will not attempt to characterize it here.
 Moreover, and as is often done in the literature, we will consider such issues to be, to a large extent, independent from the questions that do concern us here (i.e., information loss and lack of unitarity).
 We will therefore assume that as a result of including the back-reaction to the Hawing evaporation, in the effective theory that emerges from quantum gravity, we end up with a space-time diagram of the type of Figure 2.
 We want however to follow the lead of [3] and maintain that quantum gravity effects resolve the singularity.
-Otherwise, as in the classical case, there will be points under the horizon that are not in the past of the future null infinity $\mathcal{I}^+$ , so
+Otherwise, as in the classical case,

-&lt;sup>6It is usually considered that quantum filed theory is the essential language in which to handle quantum matter in a spacial relativistic context.
-In the regime where gravity becomes important, we also envision a quantum field theoretic treatment of matter fields but at the very fundamental level we envision some sort of quantum gravity theory, perhaps resembling some of the currently popular programs, but modified to include effects that at the more effective level look like a dynamical collapse.
+8Quantum field theory is usually considered the essential language in which to handle quantum matter in a spacial relativistic context.
+In the regime where gravity becomes important, we also envision a quantum field theoretic treatment of matter fields but at the very fundamental level we envision some sort of quantum gravity theory, perhaps resembling some of the currently popular programs, but modified to include effects that at the more effective level look like dynamical reductions.

-it will be impossible to reconstruct the whole space-time by evolving the data backwards from it.
+there will be points under the horizon that are not in the past of the future null infinity \mathcal{I}^+ , so it will be impossible to reconstruct the whole space-time by evolving the data backwards from it.
 The question then is if we can characterize the processes occurring in Figure 2 in terms of Figure 3.